cayton10/paycheck/README.md

 #### Weekly vs. Bi-Weekly Pay Schedule
 Also added on 4.1.2020 is a radio button option to select a weekly or bi-weekly pay schedule.

+#### jQuery Control Flow
+The addition of these functions highlighted the need for a few jQuery control flow statements.
+Based on a user selection of Salary or Hourly employee, example text within input fields changes to accomodate.
+The form field help text will also change based on pay type selection, and tells the user that a 40 hour work week is assumed for salaried employees.